blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 ![Select preprocessed Sentence](https://user-images.githubusercontent.com/55206834/86881751-00068280-c0bd-11ea-91ae-b1b3bc05b9e6.png)

 * Set the properties you want to use to vectorize the data
-* For the purposes of this tutorial, we have used hashing **bitsize** of _8_  with **n-grams** of _1_ We selected n-grams of 1 in this case because our dataset contains both food reviews and movie reviews.
-Using a higher value in n-grams would not very useful as the vector space will already be sparse with not many features overlapping between food references and movie references and selecting a higher n-gram value would just make that issue worse.
-With a more consistent dataset, you can select a higher value for n-grams to embed context in your vector space.
+* For the purposes of this tutorial, we have used hashing bitsize of 8 with n-grams of 1.
+We selected n-grams of 1 because our dataset is not very diverse: it contains only reviews on food, products and movies.
+We were concerned that setting the n-grams higher than 1 (e.g. bigrams) would prevent the model from generalizing well on different types of tweets during deployment.
+For example, if we had used something like trigrams, there is a risk that the new test data would not have similar trigrams.
+The resulting vectorized test set would be extremely sparse resulting in poor results.
+If the dataset size was drastically increased, you can select a higher value for n-grams to embed context in your vector space.

 ![Hash Properties](https://user-images.githubusercontent.com/55206834/86881969-72776280-c0bd-11ea-8220-1a24db5eb3b5.png)